 - Identity, presence and self in virtual worlds

-- Philosophy of education in virtual worlds
+- Interpersonal communication in virtual worlds

-- Redefining the virtual of 3D virtual worlds
+- Mobile accessibility of virtual worlds

 - Research methods in virtual worlds

 - Transfer of learning from virtual worlds to the physical world

 - Types of virtual worlds